-MIB modules are defined according the rules defined in the documents which specify the data definition language, principally the SMI as supplemented by the related specifications.
+MIB modules are defined according to the rules defined in the documents which specify the data definition language, principally the SMI as supplemented by the related specifications.

-There is a large and growing number of standards-based MIB modules, as defined in the periodically updated list of standard protocols [STD 1, RFC 2400].
-As of this writing, there are nearly 100 standards-based MIB modules with a total number of defined objects approaching 10,000.
+There is a large and growing number of standards-track MIB modules, as defined in the periodically updated "Internet Official Protocol Standards" list [20].
+As of this writing, there are more than 100 standards-track MIB modules with a total number of defined objects exceeding 10,000.
 In addition, there is an even larger and growing number of enterprise-specific MIB modules defined unilaterally by various vendors, research groups, consortia, and the like resulting in an unknown and virtually uncountable number of defined objects.

 In general, management information defined in any MIB module, regardless of the version of the data definition language used, can be used with any version of the protocol.
 For example, MIB modules defined in terms of the SNMPv1 SMI (SMIv1) are compatible with the SNMPv3 Management Framework and can be conveyed by the protocols specified therein.
 Furthermore, MIB modules defined in terms of the SNMPv2 SMI (SMIv2) are compatible with SNMPv1 protocol operations and can be conveyed by it.
-However, there is one noteworthy exception:
+However, there is one noteworthy exception: the Counter64 datatype which can be defined in a MIB module defined in SMIv2 format but which cannot be conveyed by an SNMPv1 protocol engine.
+It can be conveyed by an SNMPv2 or an SNMPv3 engine, but cannot be conveyed by an engine which exclusively supports SNMPv1.

-the Counter64 datatype which can be defined in a MIB module defined in SMIv2 format but which cannot be conveyed by an SNMPv1 protocol engine.
+6.3.
+Protocol Operations and Transport Mappings

-6.3 Protocol Operations and Transport Mappings
+The specifications for the protocol operations and transport mappings of the SNMPv3 Framework are incorporated by reference to the two SNMPv2 Framework documents which have subsequently been updated.

-The specifications for the protocol operations and transport mappings of the SNMPv3 Framework are incorporated by reference to the two SNMPv2 Framework documents.
+The specification for protocol operations is found in STD 62, RFC 3416, "Version 2 of the Protocol Operations for the Simple Network Management Protocol (SNMP)" [21].

-The specification for protocol operations is found in RFC 1905, "Protocol Operations for Version 2 of the Simple Network Management Protocol (SNMPv2)" [7].
 The SNMPv3 Framework is designed to allow various portions of the architecture to evolve independently.
 For example, it might be possible for a new specification of protocol operations to be defined within the Framework to allow for additional protocol operations.

-The specification of transport mappings is found in RFC 1906, "Transport Mappings for Version 2 of the Simple Network Management Protocol (SNMPv2)" [8].
+The specification of transport mappings is found in STD 62, RFC 3417, "Transport Mappings for the Simple Network Management Protocol (SNMP)" [22].

-6.4 SNMPv3 Security and Administration
+6.4.
+SNMPv3 Security and Administration

-The SNMPv3 document series defined by the SNMPv3 Working Group consists of seven documents at this time:
+The document series pertaining to SNMPv3 Security and Administration defined by the SNMPv3 Working Group consists of seven documents at this time:

-RFC 2570, "Introduction to Version 3 of the Internet-standard Network Management Framework", which is this document.
+RFC 3410, "Introduction and Applicability Statements for the Internet-Standard Management Framework", which is this document.

-RFC 2571, "An Architecture for Describing SNMP Management Frameworks" [15], describes the overall architecture with special emphasis on the architecture for security and administration.
+STD 62, RFC 3411, "An Architecture for Describing Simple Network Management Protocol (SNMP) Management Frameworks" [23], describes the overall architecture with special emphasis on the architecture for security and administration.

-RFC 2572, "Message Processing and Dispatching for the Simple Network Management Protocol (SNMP)" [16], describes the possibly multiple message processing models and the dispatcher portion that can be a part of an SNMP protocol engine.
+STD 62, RFC 3412, "Message Processing and Dispatching for the Simple Network Management Protocol (SNMP)" [24], describes the possibility of multiple message processing models and the dispatcher portion that can be a part of an SNMP protocol engine.

-RFC 2573, "SNMP Applications" [17], describes the five types of applications that can be associated with an SNMPv3 engine and their elements of procedure.
+STD 62, RFC 3413, "Simple Network Management Protocol (SNMP) Applications" [25], describes the five initial types of applications that can be associated with an SNMPv3 engine and their elements of procedure.

-RFC 2574, "The User-Based Security Model for Version 3 of the Simple Network Management Protocol (SNMPv3)" [18], describes the threats, mechanisms, protocols, and supporting data used to provide SNMP message-level security.
+STD 62, RFC 3414, "User-Based Security Model (USM) for Version 3 of the Simple Network Management Protocol (SNMPv3)" [26], describes the threats against which protection is provided, as well as the mechanisms, protocols, and supporting data used to provide SNMP message-level security with the user-based security model.

-RFC 2575, "View-based Access Control Model for the Simple Network Management Protocol (SNMP)" [19], describes how view-based access control can be applied within command responder and notification originator applications.
+STD 62, RFC 3415, "View-based Access Control Model (VCAM) for the Simple Network Management Protocol (SNMP)" [27], describes how view-based access control can be applied within command responder and notification originator applications.